UMH 32x8x46 [M6] / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or very modern machines.
+- Significant importance in the industry of new technologies – are used in HDD drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets: